FotS: Melody Of An Illuminated Heart

 Friends, here this: Anyone who has no shame in the light, has likely been handled too much in the dark.
 Church, we need a better understanding of the Heart of the Lord and His details.

-The Lord Himself is the source and fountain of our joy….joy being the second of three fountains in the Heart of the Father.
+The Lord Himself is the source and fountain of our joy, with joy being the second of three fountains in the Heart of the Father.
 John 15:11, “These things I have spoken to you, that My joy may remain in you, and that your joy may be full.”
 It is obvious that the disciples would have great joy, but what is not too obvious is that the joy and gladness they would experience were first and foremost, and it was something they would enter into.
 We step into the melody of God’s heart and His melody becomes our melody, His gladness becomes our gladness, His rejoicing becomes our rejoicing.

 At some point, joy is a choice, and maybe it’s one of those choices we, wholeheartedly, make when we’ve come to the end of ourselves in living a life with no joy, no gladness and we can’t stand it anymore.
 Maybe it’s only then that we actually chase after Jesus to change our hearts.
-Joyce Meyer says we can either be pitiful or powerful but we can’t be pitifully powerful….as with joy, there is a choice in that.
-In the Matt25 account of the Lord and three servants, the third servant stated that the master was, my paraphrase, unkind, cruel, heavy-handed, and unfair, which were all gross misperceptions.
+Joyce Meyer says we can either be pitiful or powerful but we can’t be pitifully powerful.
+As with joy, there is a choice in that.
+In the Matthew 25 account of the Lord and three servants, the third servant stated that the master was, my paraphrase, unkind, cruel, heavy-handed, and unfair, which were all gross misperceptions.

 God is not a brutal taskmaster, who expects us to gain a profit where He has given us no supply or resources.
 He deals with us in grace and gives us the means to do that which He expects and requires.
 Where His appointment is, therein is His provision, and His joy and rejoicing are hidden in both the appointment and the provision.
 The idea of His provision is for us to advance the Kingdom of God, not advance ourselves.
 What’s more, we can only accomplish what He asks of us by His grace.
 The entire salvation system-ology is lubricated with love and grace.

-i wonder, how many of us have the same distorted view of God as the last servant in the parable did? …harsh, and unkind…. hard to get along with?
+i wonder, how many of us have the same distorted view of God as the last servant in the parable did?
+Harsh, and unkind, hard to get along with?
 Nothing could be further from the truth.

-Joy doesn’t come to us because we “got it right” or were SOO obedient we deserve God’s glad melody of rejoicing…..joy, like righteousness, occurs by abiding IN the vine, not working FOR the vine, trusting the vine to work and flow through us.
+Joy doesn’t come to us because we “got it right” or were SOO obedient we deserve God’s glad melody of rejoicing.
+Joy, like righteousness, occurs by abiding IN the vine, not working FOR the vine, trusting the vine to work and flow through us.

 Joy, the melody of an illuminated heart is from being in Christ and living by faith in his power, grace, and wisdom.